sriharikrishna/radolc/README.md

 This document serves as a brief introduction to radolc's interface calls to ADOL-C drivers and demostrates how to preare your code for differentiation.
 It is based on a similar document for ADOL-C itself [4].
 A description on how the interface was created is provided in [2].
 [1] and [3] are good resources on automatic differentiation (also popularly called autodiff).

-# Preparing a Code Segment for Differentiation
+# Phase 1: Preparing a Code Segment for Differentiation

 One must follow a four step process to prepare the code for differentiation with radolc.
 The steps are outlined below.